Mental Health Stigma: Overcoming The Fear Of Being Stigmatized

 What is the root cause of stigma?

 Some people who want to seek treatment lack the knowledge of other options that may be more discreet or struggle to adequately cover the costs of therapy.
 In these cases, online therapy may be helpful, as they can sign up anonymously and pay a lesser fee.
-You can recommend these resources to them when talking.
+You may recommend these resources to them when talking.

 Can stigma cause trauma?